CMMCD/Snorlax/README.md

 ## Contributors

-If you wish to make a contribution to the Snorlax project feel free to contact me through GitHub.
+If you wish to expand upon Snorlax Sort, feel free!

 ## License